kazsaj/command-queue/README.md

 - (OK) use a different queue name for each thread
 - (OK) use the remaining queues if the main one for the thread does not have anything to process
 - (OK) create the number of threads and queue configs based on the arguments passed
-- read connection details from some configuration file
+- read connection details from some configuration file or env variables
+- handle sigterm
 - execute individual jobs
+- prepare a makefile
+    - build
+    - test
+    - run
+- prepare build for alpine
+- add failed entries to a list (with datetime)
+- logging to output via a formatter that matches nginx or supervisord

 ## Useful redis commands
 - `MONITOR`